 The Perfectly Packed Box

 Packing your boxes right will save time and unnecessary heartache.
-Boxes that are too full, or weak, or not taped correctly may break or need to be re-packed.
-Luckily, The Man has handled his fair share of dodgily-packed boxes, so he's been able to put together this list of handy pointers, to help make sure your boxes are perfectly packed at moving time:
+Boxes that are too full, too weak, or not taped correctly may break or need to be re-packed.
+Fortunately, The Man has handled his fair share of dodgily-packed boxes, so he's been able to put together this list of handy pointers, to help make sure your boxes are ready to go at moving time:

 - Use sturdy boxes.
 Fill the box to the brim and seal the lid.
 That way, you can easily stack boxes on top of one another

 - Tape the bottom and top of the box securely.
 This helps give the box strength and prevents it from giving way while being moved.
 Open-topped boxes are not easy to stack and more at risk of damage to the contents

 - Pack bigger boxes with lighter items - they can be too heavy to move otherwise.
 We've encountered immovable giant boxes full to the brim with books.
 To avoid this, you want to make sure heavy items like books and records are packed in smaller boxes, so the weight remains manageable